-4. Root Cause Analysis 5 Whys The company's current supplier is no longer able , · to provide wood of the required quality.
-Why the current supplier is no longer able to provide quality wood? supplier's equipment is outdated Why is the supplier's equipment outdated?
+5 Whys 5 WIIYS Why the current supplier is no longer able to provide quality wood? supplier's equipment is outdated Why is the supplier's equipment outdated?
 The supplier has not invested in upgrading its equipment.
 Why has the supplier not invested in upgrading its equipment?
 The supplier is facing financial difficulties.
 Why is the supplier facing financial difficulties?
 The supplier's primary customer has gone out of business.
 Why has the supplier's primary customer gone out of business?
 The customer was unable to compete with larger companies.
-5. Countermeasures Possible Solutions The company will find a new supplier who can provide quality wood that meets the company's standards.
-The company can explore alternative sources of wood, such as sustainably managed forests or other suppliers.
+Possible Solutions The company can explore alternative sources of wood, such as sustainably managed forests or other suppliers.
 Go back to Goals and add details if needed.
-6. Implementation List of Actions The company will research alternative sources of wood.
-Research alternative sources of wood.
+List of Actions Research alternative sources of wood.
 Evaluate potential suppliers.
 Negotiate terms with new supplier.
 Place an order with a new supplier.
 Monitor the quality of wood received.
 Assign Responsible Individuals.
-Project Leader: Due date: 7.
-Effect confirmation & Follow-Up Report results: Communicate the results of the The company needs to measure the actual results and confirm the effect of the countermeasures. implemented solution to the relevant stakeholders.
+Project Leader: Due date: Report results: Communicate the results of the implemented solution to the relevant stakeholders.